Killers Shouldn't Inherit from Their Victims -- Or Should They?

 Oklahoma City University School of Law

-All states have laws, called Slayer Rules, barring killers from inheriting from their victims.
-At first glance, the idea behind these statutes seems reasonable, indeed, morally obvious: a killer should not be able to profit from his or her crime.
-This article, however, suggests reasons why this reasoning may not necessarily be valid.
+Almost all states have laws, called Slayer Rules, barring killers from inheriting from their victims.
+At first glance, the idea behind these statutes seems reasonable, indeed, morally obvious: a killer should not profit from her crime.
+This article, however, suggests reasons why this age old truism may not necessarily be true.
 Where murder and inheritance overlap, we often find family.
 When family members kill one another, the equities are often cloudy.
-The sociopathic child who kills a grandparent to hasten an inheritance is an anomaly.
+The socio-pathic child who kills a grandparent to hasten an inheritance is an anomaly.
 In reality, murders within families are usually a product of that family’s harmful, often violent, dynamics, from which, because of the failures of state and society, a family member sometimes can find no escape except murder.
-Most women who kill their husbands or partners do so to protect themselves from life-threatening violence.
-Ninety percent of children who kill a parent act to stop severe and prolonged abuse by that parent; most of the other child killers are acutely mentally ill.
-Most mothers who kill children suffer from post-partum psychosis, a severe mental illness symptoms of which include visual and auditory hallucinations and delusions.
-In many of these cases, social, political, economic and cultural factors have combined to block the suffering relative’s escape, sometimes leaving murder as the only way out.
+Most women who kill their husbands or partners do so to protect themselves or their children from violence.
+Most children who kill a parent act to stop severe and prolonged abuse by that parent; most other parricides are acutely mentally ill.
+Most mothers who kill their children suffer from post-partum psychosis, a severe mental illness, symptoms of which include visual and auditory hallucinations and delusions.
+In many of these cases; social, political, economic, and cultural factors have combined to block the suffering relative’s escape, sometimes leaving murder the only way out.